Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: The task of Antidistinguishing distributed inputs

-\begin{thm}[Quantum advantage in anti-distinguishing distributed inputs inspired by PBR Theorem \cite{Pusey_2012}] There exists a quantum multipartite communication protocol constrained by anti-distinguishability, having exponential advantage with the number of senders $(N)$ when $\mathcal{\widetilde{S}}=1$, i.e., where $\theta$ satisfies $2\tan^{-1}(2^{(1/N)}-1)\leq \theta <\pi/2$. \end{thm} \begin{proof} Consider each sender receives two equiprobable inputs $x_i\in\{0,1\}~\forall i\in [N]$ and communicates a quantum state $\ket{\psi_{x_i}}=\cos(\theta/2)\ket{0}+(-1)^{x_i}\sin(\theta/2)\ket{1}$ to the receiver, where $x_i\in \{0,1\}$.
+\begin{thm}[Quantum advantage in antidistinguishing distributed inputs inspired by PBR Theorem \cite{Pusey_2012}] There exists a quantum multipartite communication protocol constrained by antidistinguishability, having exponential advantage with the number of senders $(N)$ when $\mathcal{\widetilde{S}}=1$, where $\theta$ satisfies $2\tan^{-1}(2^{(1/N)}-1)\leq \theta <\pi/2$. \end{thm} \begin{proof} Consider each sender receives two equiprobable inputs $x_i\in\{0,1\}~\forall i\in [N]$ and communicates a quantum state $\ket{\psi_{x_i}}=\cos(\theta/2)\ket{0}+(-1)^{x_i}\sin(\theta/2)\ket{1}$ to the receiver, where $x_i\in \{0,1\}$.
 The receiver gets a product state $\ket{\psi_{\vec{x}}}=\ket{\psi_{x_1}}\otimes\cdots\otimes\ket{\psi_{x_N}}$.
-The task of the receiver is to anti-distinguish these $2^N$ possible product states $\{\ket{\psi_{\vec{x}}}\}_{\vec{x}}$.
-Ref. \cite{Pusey_2012} proved the existence of a $2^N$-outcome joint measurement on $N$ qubit state such that each outcome has zero probability of occurrence for one of the inputs when $\theta$ satisfies Essentially, this measurement strategy successfully anti-distinguishes these product states, i.e., $\min_{\vec{x}}\Tr(\rho_{\vec{x}}M_{z})=0 ~\forall z$, which implies $\mathcal{\widetilde{S}_Q} =1$.
-The required anti-distinguishability of individual sender's input to obtain $\mathcal{\widetilde{S}_Q} =1$, can be calculated using the Hellstrom formula \cite{Helstrom1969}.
-Anti-distinguishability of the two input states $\ket{\psi_0}$ and $\ket{\psi_1}$ is, To achieve the same value of anti-distinguishability of distributed inputs in classical communication, i.e., for $\mathcal{\widetilde{S}_C}=\mathcal{\widetilde{S}_Q}=1$, $A^C$ should be $1$, following from \eqref{thm1}.
+The task of the receiver is to antidistinguish these $2^N$ possible product states $\{\ket{\psi_{\vec{x}}}\}_{\vec{x}}$.
+Reference \cite{Pusey_2012} proved the existence of a $2^N$-outcome joint measurement on $N$ qubit state such that each outcome has zero probability of occurrence for one of the inputs when $\theta$ satisfies Essentially, this measurement strategy successfully antidistinguishes these product states, i.e., $\min_{\vec{x}}\Tr(\rho_{\vec{x}}M_{z})=0 ~\forall z$, which implies $\mathcal{\widetilde{S}_Q} =1$.
+The required antidistinguishability of individual sender's input to obtain $\mathcal{\widetilde{S}_Q} =1$, can be calculated using the Hellstrom formula \cite{Helstrom1969}.
+Antidistinguishability of the two input states $\ket{\psi_0}$ and $\ket{\psi_1}$ is, To achieve the same value of antidistinguishability of distributed inputs in classical communication, i.e., for $\mathcal{\widetilde{S}_C}=\mathcal{\widetilde{S}_Q}=1$, $A^C$ should be $1$, following from \eqref{thm1}.
 All the senders opt for the same communication strategy of sending a classical bit $i$ when its input is $i$, where $i\in \{0,1\}$.
-These two classical preparations are perfectly anti-distinguishable, i.e., $A^C=1$.
+These two classical preparations are perfectly antidistinguishable, i.e., $A^C=1$.
 Consequently, we have \eqref{exp-adv} for any choice of $\theta$ from the range defined in \eqref{theta_bound}.
 This completes the proof. \end{proof} Although Theorem \ref{pbr measurement} guarantees the existence of a quantum protocol that is advantageous over classical communication, the amount of quantum advantage may vary drastically depending on the choice of $\theta$.
 Choosing $\theta \approx \pi/2$ from below, i.e., $\ket{\psi_{x_i}}\approx\{\ket{+},\ket{-}\}$, leads to $(A^C/A^Q)^N\approx 1$, even if the number of senders $N$ is large.
 So for this choice of $\theta$, despite of using a large number of senders, the quantum communication protocol fails to produce a large advantage over classical communication, i.e., essentially the exponential advantage is lost.
 This signifies the choice of $\theta$ is crucial to obtain a large quantum advantage despite using less senders.